 The most common way of using RSI in swing trading is to spot oversold conditions.
 However, in some markets mean reversion does not work that well.
 In those markets, it might be better to use RSI as a measure of trend strength instead.
 For example, you could try to buy on a traditionally overbought RSI reading in hopes of catching a new trend.

 Just keep in mind that trend and breakout strategies tend to have very few winning trades compared to mean reversion.
 This could make trend swing trading harder to manage psychologically!

 Support and Resistance

-RSI can also be used as support or resistance level.
-If you look at a chart and notice that there are certain RSI levels that the price turned around at or found hard to penetrate, you could anticipate price will find difficulties around those levels again.
+RSI can also be used as a support or resistance level.
+If you look at a chart and notice that there are certain RSI levels that the price turned around at or found it hard to penetrate, you could anticipate price will find difficulties around those levels again.

 If you want to find out more about support and resistance, we have a 4000-word article on that very topic!

 RSI itself could work well in swing trading, but coupled with other trading indicators or price patterns, you could potentially get even better trading signals.
 There really is nothing that is right or wrong here.
 Experiment with different indicators like the ADX and MACD and see if you can come up with something that looks promising.

 RSI is one of the most widely used trading indicators in swing trading.
 It works both for finding overbought and oversold conditions, as well as for defining breakouts that are worth following.

 If you want more swing trading advice and tips, please have a look at our massive article on swing trading!